-The hands-on scientific modules help the doctoral researchers to tackle the technical challenges for their experimental or theoretical work in a highly interdisciplinary environment.
-They will learn about expertise and infrastructure available within the Cluster.
+The hands-on Scientific Modules help the Doctoral Researchers to tackle the technical challenges for their experimental or theoretical work in a highly interdisciplinary environment.
+Through the modules, they furthermore learn about expertise and infrastructure available within the Cluster.

 Functional digital printing is set to revolutionize various technological fields by offering total freedom of design in the deposition of functional materials.
 Techniques like Inkjet and 3D printing permit the depositions of insulators, semiconductors, metals or biological materials with applications in electronics, sensing or bioelectronics.

 Furthermore, these techniques offer the cost‐efficiency and versatility needed in areas like industrial production and personalized healthcare.
 The goal of this module is to understand the steps necessary for the processing of functional materials in Inkjet and 3D printing and to gain a technology overview and hands-on experience which could be utilized during a Doctoral Research project.

 Microfluidics is about handling small amount of fluids in micro-channels at minimal sample consumption.
 The course provides theoretical background as well as experimental skills to conduct microfluidic experiments.
 Furthermore, microfluidic chips will be produced via soft lithography, an additive manufacturing method that easily could be combined with custom 3D printed master molds of the participants.
 In this way, we hope to show you how microfluidics could benefit your experiments!